obulka/blink_raymarch/README.md

 ## Setup

-Simply clone/download this repo and add the top level directory to your Nuke path.
-The gizmos will appear in the nodes menu, and all callbacks and the `FN_BLINK_INCLUDE_PATHS` will be set up automatically.
+Simply clone/download this repo and add the `src/python` directory to your Nuke path.
+The gizmos will appear in the nodes menu under the "SDF" group, and all callbacks and the `FN_BLINK_INCLUDE_PATHS` will be set up automatically.

 ## Gizmos